DHELLMAN/Note-Taking-App/README.md

 1. Update Functionality is in development.
 2. Delete Functionality is to be done.
 3. Implementing RTK Query is remaining.
+4. Validation code to be implemented for registration.
-4. Deployment of app is remaining.
+5. Deployment of app is remaining.
-5. Refining the UI and doing more styling.
+6. Refining the UI and doing more styling.